TWA DC-3 Cockpit 1930’s (World Airline Hist. Soc.)

-In many configurations, the station simply had four courses spread 90° apart.
-However, other stations managed to bend these legs in a “scissors” or “crow’s foot” fashion to match the alignment of airways.
-Each station’s radio goniometer could adjust the overall alignment of its beam pattern, and/or power output to one or more antenna could be increased so their quadrants would expand and literally push back on the others, “bending and squeezing” the beams in-between to the desired angle.
-This effect also worked in 3D and could tilt the cone of silence, an important consideration for pilots.
+Under Federal law, LFR stations and their beams legally defined the nodes of the US network.
+Each airway was 10 miles wide and included all points 700’ or more above ground.
+Some stations simply had four courses spread 90° apart.
+However, many other stations managed to bend these legs in a “scissors” or “crow’s foot” fashion as needed to create the desired arrangement of the airways.
+As described in the previous section, each station’s radio goniometer could adjust the overall alignment of its beam pattern, and/or power output to one or more antenna could be increased so their quadrants would expand and literally push back on the others, “bending and squeezing” the beams in-between to the chosen angle.
+This effect also worked in 3D and could sometimes deform or tilt the cone of silence, an important consideration for pilots.

 Despite all these faults, the system was simple, cheap and it worked.
-For the first time, aircraft could reliably navigate without having any contact with the ground.
-Not too dissimilar from modern standards, holding patterns and instrument approaches were developed that allowed pilots to land at airports with low cloud ceilings.
+For the first time, aircraft could reliably navigate without having any contact with the ground using only a headset.
+Not too dissimilar from modern standards, instrument approaches and holds were developed that allowed pilots to land at airports with low cloud ceilings and to be delayed, if needed, by air traffic control.
 In short, this system ensured that weather simply wasn’t a factor and regularly scheduled airline service could be established regardless the conditions.
 This is one of the main technologies that allowed the arrival of that Golden Age of Travel.
 But as always, technology was ever evolving...

 What follows below are actual sounds of what appears to match the Syracuse Range (Morse code identifier “SR” or “dot-dot-dot, dot-dash-dot”) in the 1950’s, in the waning days of LFR.
 These recordings were specifically made for pilot training by wiring a hi-fi recorder directly into the headset feed.
 They were generously provided by author Barry Schiff who owned the company that developed these educational materials, who is gratefully credited for these and other contributions under Resources.